 Human trafficking is a multi-billion dollar industry where perpetrators profit from the control and exploitation of others.
 It’s modern slavery.
 It is estimated that there are more than 27.9 million victims of human trafficking worldwide.
 Anyone is at risk of being trapped into human trafficking through the means of force, fraud, or coercion.

 Sex traffickers use violence, threats, lies, debt bondage, and other forms of coercion to compel adults and children to engage in commercial sex acts against their will.
 Under U.S. federal law, any minor under the age of 18 years induced into commercial sex is a victim of sex trafficking—regardless of whether or not the trafficker used force, fraud, or coercion.

 The situations that sex trafficking victims face may vary.
-Many victims become romantically involved with someone who then forces or manipulates them into prostitution.
+Many victims become romantically involved with someone who then forces or manipulates them into sex work.
 Others are lured in with false promises of a job, such as modeling or dancing.
 Many are forced to sell sex by their parents or other family members.
 Victims may be involved in a trafficking situation for a few days or weeks, or may remain in the same trafficking situation for years.

 Victims of sex trafficking can be U.S. citizens, foreign nationals, women, men, children, and LGBTQ individuals.
 Vulnerable populations are frequently targeted by traffickers, including runaway and homeless youth, as well as victims of domestic violence, sexual assault, war, or social discrimination.

 Sex trafficking occurs in a range of venues including fake massage businesses, via online ads or escort services, in residential brothels, on the street or at truck stops, or at hotels and motels.
 Learn the signs so that you can help stop the victimization of women and girls.